 “During the lifetime of great revolutionaries, the oppressing classes constantly hounded them, received their theories with the most savage malice, the most furious hatred, and the most unscrupulous campaigns of lies and slander.
 After their deaths, attempts are made to convert them into harmless icons, to canonize them…” – Lenin, State and Revolution

-This Black History Month, Shaka King’s Judas and he Black Messiah has allowed a new generation of organizers, activists, and every day working people and youth born out of Black Lives Matter and the George Floyd rebellion to discover this vital history of the radical Black Freedom movement and capitalism and institutional racism’s response.
+This Black History Month, Shaka King’s Judas and the Black Messiah was released on HBO Max.
+The film has allowed a new generation of organizers, activists, and every day working people and youth born out of Black Lives Matter and the George Floyd rebellion to discover this vital history of the radical Black Freedom movement, and capitalism and institutional racism’s response.

-The violent and destructive response by the forces of the state to the BPP, forging a united working-class and youth movement the Rainbow coalition that would stand against war, poverty, law enforcement terror, and racism – spearheaded under the leadership of Fred Hampton and the Chicago.
-In this moment of capitalist crisis, a burgeoning new anti-capitalist and socialist consciousness, Black lives, and a crisis of revolutionary organization and leadership, what lessons do we learn from this Hollywood production about the life and legacy of Fred Hampton, Mark Clark, and BPP today?
+The violent and destructive response by the forces of the state to the BPP, and the targeting of Hampton for his role in forging a united working-class and youth movement is re-told in Judas and the Black Messiah.
+It traces the formation of the multi-racial Rainbow coalition that would stand against war, poverty, law enforcement terror, and racism – spearheaded under the leadership of Fred Hampton and the Chicago.
+In this moment of capitalist crisis, with a burgeoning new anti-capitalist and socialist consciousness, in which Black lives continue to be disposable, and with a crisis of revolutionary organization and leadership, what lessons do we learn from this Hollywood production about the life and legacy of Fred Hampton, Mark Clark, and BPP today?

 Fred Hampton (Daniel Kaluuya) and William O’Neal (LaKeith Stanfield) in Judas and the Black Messiah